mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, subtypes of [ItemModel](#T-ParquetClassLibrary-Items-ItemModel 'ParquetClassLibrary.Items.ItemModel') should never themselves use [IItemModelEdit](#T-ParquetClassLibrary-EditorSupport-IItemModelEdit 'ParquetClassLibrary.EditorSupport.IItemModelEdit').
+By design, subtypes of [ItemModel](#T-ParquetClassLibrary-Items-ItemModel 'ParquetClassLibrary.Items.ItemModel') should never themselves use [IMutableItemModel](#T-ParquetClassLibrary-EditorSupport-IMutableItemModel 'ParquetClassLibrary.EditorSupport.IMutableItemModel').
 IItemModelEdit is for use only by external types that require read/write access to model properties.

-<a name='P-ParquetClassLibrary-EditorSupport-IItemModelEdit-EffectWhenUsedID'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IMutableItemModel-EffectWhenUsedID'></a>
 ### EffectWhenUsedID `property`

 ##### Summary